 *Please note that TORQ Hydration used to be called TORQ Hypotonic.
 The product is exactly the same, but the name has changed.

 Frequency of Training and Longer Session Length: Longer training sessions, whether inside or outside tend to be lower in intensity, so maintaining hydration tends to be easier to deal with.
 These longer sessions however are more likely to require attention to fuelling, simply because endogenous carbohydrate storage within the liver and muscles is limited, as discussed in our Optimal Nutrition article.
-Long endurance sessions indoors on a trainer are less desirable for a whole host of reasons, but that doesn’t mean they are outlawed!
-If the weather’s terrible and there’s a long ride in your schedule, it would make perfect sense to get it done indoors wouldn’t it?
+Although traditionally, long endurance sessions indoors on a trainer were less desirable for a whole host of reasons, times are changing and with the advent of advanced cycling simulations like Zwift, sitting on a bike for long periods of time has certainly become a lot easier to do!
+If the weather’s terrible and there’s a long ride in your schedule, it would make perfect sense to get it done indoors too wouldn’t it?
 If this is you, remember to follow the TORQ Fuelling System in the same way that you would follow it if performing a longer effort outside – the principles of fuelling are exactly the same.
 Use TORQ Energy Drink instead of TORQ Hydration Drink as it’s richer in energy provision whilst still maintaining strong hydration capabilities.
 If you’ve managed to create quite a cool indoor environment to keep perspiration rates are low, you will also need to consider using TORQ’s concentrated fuelling units like our Energy Gels, Energy Bars or Energy Chews.